Editor's Note: We recently updated this previously published post with new insights. Enjoy!

 Enjoy Employee Wellness Month!

 We hope these suggestions inspire you to celebrate National Employee Wellness Month at your workplace.
-We know this is a tough time to think about celebrating anything, but we believe a touch of positivity and fun can bring some light to even the darkest times.
+We’ve all been through a tough year, and it’s time to celebrate and recommit to wellness in 2021 and beyond.